mckayc/task-donegeon/README.md

 -   **Blueprint System:** Export your own custom content as a "Blueprint" file to share with others or back up your creations.
 -   **Dynamic Rules Engine:** Create powerful "Condition Sets" to control when {tasks} and {stores} become available based on player progress, time of day, or items owned.
 -   **User Management:** Easily manage members, assign roles, and make manual adjustments to player accounts.
 -   **Shared / Kiosk Mode:** Configure a device for shared family use with a quick-login screen and optional PIN protection.
+This mode now includes configurable options for displaying battery status and automatically dimming the screen after a period of inactivity.
 -   **In-Depth Theming:** Customize the application's entire look and feel, from fonts and colors to button shapes, using the Theme Editor.
 -   **Robust Data Management:** Create manual or automated backups of your entire application data (in JSON or SQLite format) and restore from them at any time.